kaisadilla/judith/.info/spec.md

 person.name = "Steve" -- ERROR: 'person.name' is immutable.
 ```

 * Class fields can be hidden from the outside with the `hid` keyword.
 A hidden field cannot be accessed from the outside at all.
+They can also be restricted to the current project with the `internal` keyword.

 ```judith
 typedef class Person